Deepak-Ahirwal/iZpack5.1-basic/target/staging/Readme.txt

-This is a readme for the izpack5.1 basic installer example.
+This is a read me for the izpack5.1 basic installer example.